Krillh/Airzlinshire/Kingdoms/The First Kingdom/Nuvi Contract.md

 This is a translation of the Nuvi Contract:
 ## The Nuvi Contract
-**Overview:** This contract is to ensure the survival, prosperity, and harmonious coexistence of the cities of Loun, Rion, Hill, and Shore.
+**Overview:** This contract is to ensure the survival, prosperity, and harmonious coexistence of the cities of Loun, Rion, Haun, and Zain.
 By collectively forming The First Kingdom, we solve the need for shared resources and unified governance.
 Signatures are agreement to all terms below.

 **Section 0:** Law Independence
 0. Each city shall keep its law independence.
 They will maintain the right to make and enforce its own laws, provided they do not conflict with the terms in this contract.